Knowledge Hub

 UK GDPR due diligence: A guide for data controllers

-Why due diligence can make or break your compliance
+Why UK GDPR due diligence can make or break your compliance

 • The UK GDPR requires your business, as a controller, to ensure that any data processors you use protect the personal data you share with them.
 This obligation involves more than just giving processors a contract to sign—it demands a thorough, proactive assessment to safeguard your data from risks, such as data breaches and their potential consequences.

 • The law requires data controllers to demonstrate ‘accountability.’
-Your business should establish clear, documented procedures to review and monitor your data processors continuously.
+Your business should establish clear, documented procedures to continuously review and monitor your data processors.
+The ICO’s Accountability Framework outlines what this looks like in practice and highlights the need for proactive governance over any third-party processing of personal data.
 The level of scrutiny you apply should match the level of risk associated with the data processing activities they’ll be performing.
 You should therefore keep detailed records of the checks you’ve conducted to show that a processor you intend to use can safeguard your company’s personal data.

-Your business should already have a due diligence questionnaire to address any due diligence needs promptly (e.g. where you’re looking to work with a new supplier whom you need to share your customer details with).
-A comprehensive questionnaire allows you to systematically evaluate data processors.
+Your business should already have a due diligence questionnaire to address any due diligence needs promptly (e.g. where you’re looking to work with a new supplier with whom you need to share your customer details).
+A comprehensive questionnaire allows you to evaluate data processors systematically.
 Without one, your business may struggle with administrative challenges and be unprepared when assessing processors, increasing your exposure to risk.

-By conducting thorough due diligence, you not only meet legal obligations but also protect your business and its reputation.
+By conducting thorough due diligence, you not only fulfil your legal obligations but also safeguard your business and its reputation.

-When it comes to assessing suppliers, knowing where to focus can save you time and effort.
+When assessing suppliers, knowing where to focus can save you time and effort.
 Here are the non-negotiables:

-3. International data transfers: If personal data is sent outside of the UK, your business should verify how these transfers comply with international data rules.
-Understanding where and how data flows across borders can help you identify any additional compliance requirements, such as the need for an International Data Transfer Agreement and Transfer Risk Assessment..
+3. International data transfers: If personal data is sent outside of the UK, your business should verify how these transfers comply with UK GDPR international data transfer requirements.
+Understanding where and how data flows across borders can help you identify any additional compliance steps, such as the need for an International Data Transfer Agreement and Transfer Risk Assessment.

-4. Deletion practices: Your business should make sure your data will securely be deleted when no longer needed.
+4. Deletion practices: Your business should ensure that data is securely deleted when no longer needed.
 If a processor can’t prove this, treat it as a red flag.

 5. Sub-processor transparency: The use of sub-processors adds complexity.
-Your business should vet these relationships carefully to know where your data is going and who else will access it.
+Your business should vet these relationships carefully to understand where your data is going and who else will have access to it.
 You can try to negotiate that processors must seek your specific approval before engaging sub-processors.
-Are there contracts in place with any sub-processors, to ensure that your data is protected?
+Are there contracts in place with any sub-processors to ensure that your data is protected?
 Ask if the processor conducts audits on their sub-processors and how they manage sub-processor compliance.

-6. Checking for a Data Protection Officer (DPO): Your business should ask if the processor has a DPO or a dedicated person to handle data protection matters.
+6. Checking for a Data Protection Officer (DPO): Your business should verify whether the processor has a designated Data Protection Officer (DPO) or a dedicated person responsible for handling data protection matters.
 This can demonstrate a positive commitment to data protection.

 7. Assessing governance and transparency.
 Review the processor’s commitment to data protection.
 Does your processor train staff regularly, keep comprehensive records of processors, and have clear protocols for reporting data breaches that affect your data?
-It is also useful to check if there have been any breaches the business suffered from.
+It is also helpful to check if the business has suffered any breaches.

 While these are some common questions, your business should avoid a one-size-fits-all approach and tailor your questions to address specific risks for each contract.